JaredWeinstein/seleniumCalpads/README.md

 # seleniumCalpads
 A selenium based python program designed to automatically navigate through calpads to download the reports from them
+- The github for this project can be found [here](https://github.com/6WeinsteinJ/seleniumCalpads)

 # Prerequisites
 - You will need to have [python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) installed